Captain Kangaroo: Theme song

-The original theme song to Captain Kangaroo (titled "Puffin' Billy") was used from 1955 to 1974.
+The first theme song for Captain Kangaroo titled "Puffin' Billy" was used from the show's debut in 1955 until 1974.
 It was an instrumental piece of light music, written by Edward G. White and recorded by the Melodi Light Orchestra.
 The track was from a British stock music production library known as the Chappell Recorded Music Library, which was sold through a New York agency called Emil Ascher.
 The tune's original title referred to a British steam locomotive.
 The tune was used on various programs on both sides of the Atlantic and was already popular in the United Kingdom: for example, two years before Captain Kangaroo, it served as the wrap-up music for an episode of the radio program Rocky Fortune called "Murder Among the Statues".
 In the United Kingdom, it became famous as the theme to the weekly BBC radio program Children's Favourites from 1952 to 1966, and is still widely recognised by the postwar generation.
 It was later used in the Enid Blyton parody Five Go Mad in Dorset and in a number of British TV advertisements, including a Captain Sensible spot.
-The "Puffin' Billy" theme played as the opening of each episode, with the music continuing until the Captain hung his large ring of keys on a nail (which seemed to act as a switch to turn off the music).
-If the Captain's keys ever slipped off the nail, the music began playing again.
+The "Puffin' Billy" theme played as the opening of each episode, with the music continuing until the Captain hung his large ring of keys on a nail, which seemed to act as a switch to end the music abruptly.
+If the Captain's keys ever slipped off the nail, the music plays again.
 In 1957, lyricist Mary Rogers penned lyrics to the tune, creating a newly titled Captain Kangaroo song.

 In 1974, a new theme song titled "Good Morning, Captain" was composed for Captain Kangaroo, written by Robert L. Brush.
 As the new theme used similar melodic elements from the original theme, Edward G. White's name was added to the song credits.
 However, due to copyright issues, the song was re-recorded in 1979 without the portion of "Puffin' Billy" featured in the first version.
 During the brief Wake Up With the Captain era, a theme titled "Wake Up" was used, but was dropped after the program moved to weekends.
 For the show's later seasons from 1982 to 1984 and subsequent PBS run, Schoolhouse Rock mainstay Lynn Ahrens (who composed and performed a few Captain Kangaroo songs herself) wrote a new theme, entitled "Here Comes Captain Kangaroo".

-The theme song for All New Captain Kangaroo used the opening notes and part of the melody of the original theme as its introduction.
+The theme song for The All New Captain Kangaroo used the opening notes and part of the melody of the original theme as its introduction.
 Bob Keeshan also recorded music for both Columbia Records and Golden Records, aimed at introducing all kinds of music to children.